muhammadshoaib7766/linux-user-management-backup-tool/README.md

 ## Features

-- Add a new user
+- Add a new Linux user
-- Delete an existing user and its home directory
+- Delete an existing user and their home directory
 - Modify a user's default shell
-- Create a new group
+- Create a new Linux group
 - Add a user to an existing group
 - Create a ZIP backup of a directory
 - Generate timestamped backup filenames